PHOTO GALLERY at

 In fact, things were to get better by the end of the day when everyone - victors and vanquished alike - would go home in high spirits after a job well done.

 There had been battles in this area before - on January 25th, 1644, for one.
-And there had been echoes of the decisive battle played out in the town around the 25th since 1973, but this was going to be "the big one".
-The BIG Battle of Nantwich.
-And this time it was going to be fought over two days - admittedly the same scenario on both days - at the precise time of the original set-to.
-The powers-that-be had fought a battle of their own and had persuaded the people with money (The National Lottery Heritage Fund) to back their efforts in a major summer muster.
+And there were echoes of the decisive battle played out in the town around the 25th since 1973, but this was going to be "the big one".
+The Big Battle of Nantwich.
+And this time it was going to be fought over two days - admittedly the same

 There were also to be horses charging around the battlefield site at Reaseheath College adding to the realism, something that couldn't happen on the much smaller Mill Island in the centre of Nantwich.
 And there seemed to be more cannon on hand to join in.